Lee Theodore: Work as a dancer and choreographer

+Work in choreography preservation

-Later in her career, Theodore founded and created The American Dance Machine, which was a living archive of Broadway theatre dance, with seasons on Broadway and international tours.
+In 1976, Theodore founded and created The American Dance Machine, which was a living archive of Broadway theater dance, with seasons on Broadway and international tours.
 Originally, American Dance Machine was created to rescue great Broadway choreography which, at the time, often was neither filmed nor notated.
 While the great shows had musical scores and Books to preserve dialogue, the great dances were doomed to be lost.
 Theodore's "rescue sessions" brought the original dancers from Broadway shows into the studio.
 Often, they had not performed these dances for many years.
 But with the understanding that memory resides in a dancer's body, the collaborators played music from the shows and the dancers gradually recreated the choreography—often starting with the memory of just a single step.
 Once recreated, the dances were filmed and notated.

-But dances must be performed to be truly alive and accessible, so Theodore trained a group of talented performers to bring these dances live to audiences.
+Furthermore, believing that dances must be performed to be truly alive and accessible, Theodore trained a group of talented performers to bring these dances live to audiences.
 Through this process, American Dance Machine saved the choreography of Agnes De Mille, Jack Cole, Joe Layton, Michael Kidd, Ron Field, Bob Fosse, Onna White and Peter Gennaro.
-Featured dancers and guest artists included Janet Eilber, Carol Estey, Harold Cromer, Liza Gennaro, Patti Mariano, Nancy Chismar and Donald Young.
+Featured dancers and guest artists included Janet Eilber, Carol Estey, Harold Cromer, Liza Gennaro, Patti Mariano, Nancy Chismar, Randy Skinner and Donald Young.

 For many years, Theodore taught a daily Broadway Dance class—perhaps the first such class ever—at Harkness Dance Center on the Upper East Side.
-Her class, which relied on dancers' previous and significant ballet training, was divided into decades by day: Mondays 1950s (think West Side Story), Tuesdays 1960s, Wednesdays 1970s, and so on.
+Her class, which relied on dancers' previous and significant ballet training, was divided into decades by day: Mondays 1950s (think West Side Story), Tuesdays 1960s, and so on.
 She was a tough teacher who demanded a great deal from her students and was beloved by them.
-Watching her demonstrate effortlessly in class was a lesson in technique, artistry, and, as she became ill, also of extraordinary determination.
+Watching her demonstrate technique effortlessly in class was a lesson in technique, artistry, and, as she became ill, also of extraordinary determination.

-Theodore was married to Paris Theodore and they had two sons, Said and Ali.
-Although she did not live to see it, she is now a grandmother.
+Personal life and death

+She was married to the Israeli artist and writer Yoram Kaniuk in the 1950s.

+Theodore married American inventor and gunsmith Paris Theodore in 1962.

+Together they had three sons, Ali and Said Theodore, and filmmaker Paris Kain.

+Theodore died on September 3, 1987.